tscanlin/developers.optimizely.com/src/content/integrations/index.md

 Not seeing the platform you’re looking for?
 Check out the <a href="https://help.optimizely.com/hc/en-us/articles/203729580" target="_blank">full list of platforms</a> that Optimizely integrates with.

-<h2 id="register-integration">Register your integration</h2>
+<h2 id="register-integration">Registration</h2>

 We require all partners that have an integration to register an OAuth 2.0 client.
 Using OAuth 2.0 provides the following benefits:
 - We can better support your integration and our mutual customers
-- Allowing us to better understand which functionality has made the biggest impact on the customer experience
+- It will allow us to better understand which functionality has made the biggest impact on the customer experience
-- Ability to determine where to invest more time for improvements
+- It gives us the ability to determine where to invest more time for improvements
 - For integrations that use the REST API, OAuth 2.0 provides a better, more transparent customer experience

+**If your integration does not use the REST API, creating an OAuth 2.0 client is still a required step.**

 If you have questions about registering your integration, please email [integrationsupport@optimizely.com](mailto:integrationsupport@optimizely.com).